evkx/evkx.github.io/content/models/chevrolet/silverado_ev/Silverado_EV_4WT/_index.md

 ## Availability & Pricing

-This model had a world premiere on 05.01.2022, and deliveries started in September 2023.
+The Volkswagen Chevrolet Silverado EV 4WT had its world premiere on 05.01.2022, with deliveries starting in September 2023.
 Please note that this model is available exclusively in North America.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Chevrolet Silverado EV </strong>
 </a>